SoulHarsh007/refresh-mirrors/README.md

 ### On a terminal

+1. Run the script:
 ``` bash
 sudo refresh-mirrors.sh
 ```

 ### Desktop Entry

-1. Run "Refresh RebornOS and ArchLinux Mirrors" from the launcher.
+2. Run "Refresh RebornOS and ArchLinux Mirrors" from the launcher.

 ### Systemd Services

-2. Run the below command on the terminal:
+3. Run the below command on the terminal:

 ```bash
 sudo systemctl restart refresh-mirrors